How Dupuytren’s is diagnosed

 The patient is seated on a chair and the hand and wrist are placed in a small MRI machine.

 Hand and wrist MRI scan:

-Dupuytren’s tissue give a low intensity signal (not many white dots) on T1 and T2, but if the nodules or the fascia is cellular it is more intense (more white), and this can tell the surgeon if more tissue needs to be removed to reduce the chance of recurrence.
-(Yacoe et al, 1992).
+Dupuytren’s tissue give a low intensity signal (not many white dots) on T1 and T2, but if the nodule or the fascia is cellular it is more intense (more white), and this can tell the surgeon how much tissue needs to be removed to reduce the chance of recurrence.

 In some cases the patient may be given a contrast drink or injection to make the changes more obvious in the test.
 There have been a few cases where the nodules and cords could be felt but failed to show up at all on an MRI.